 Arsenic contamination of drinking water is one of the major problems in the world.
 Arsenic poses health risks and health problems.
-Arsenic is recognized as a toxic element and has been classified as a human carcinogen affecting skin and lungs (IARC, 2004).
-In recent past years, the occurrence of high concentrations of arsenic has been detected in groundwater from a number of regions across the world.
+Arsenic is recognized as a toxic element and has been classified as a human carcinogen affecting skin and lungs.
+[1] In recent past years, the occurrence of high concentrations of arsenic has been detected in groundwater from a number of regions across the world.
 The problem has increased greatly in recent years in several regions of Southeast Asia.
-In this region, countries affected with arsenic in groundwater include Bangladesh, several states of India (West Bengal, Bihar, Uttar Pradesh, Jharkhand, Assam, Chattisgarh, and Manipur), Nepal, Myanmar, Pakistan, Vietnam, Lao People's Democratic Republic, Cambodia and China (Mukherjee et al. 2006; Hossain, 2006).
-Arsenic contaminations of ground water also have been reported in Nepal.
-Arsenic concentration in the groundwater of Kathmandu Valley, Nepal is one of the major concerns.
+In this region, countries affected with arsenic in groundwater include Bangladesh, several states of India (West Bengal, Bihar, Uttar Pradesh, Jharkhand, Assam, Chattisgarh, and Manipur), Nepal, Myanmar, Pakistan, Vietnam, Lao People's Democratic Republic, Cambodia and China. ^[2, 3] Arsenic contaminations of ground water also have been reported in Nepal.
+Arsenic concentration in the groundwater of Kathmandu Valley, Nepal is one of the major concerns while assessing groundwater quality.
+The provisional guideline value for arsenic in drinking water as recommended by World Health Organization (WHO) is 0.01 mg/L.^[4] Nepal has also set National Drinking Water Quality Standard (NDWQS) of arsenic 0.05 mg/L.^[5]

-The demand for water is increasing due to rapid growth of urban population and industrial activities in Kathmandu Valley.
+The demand for water is increasing due to rapid

+growth of urban population and industrial activities in Kathmandu Valley.
 As a result there is an immense pressure on groundwater resources in the valley.
-The ground water is depleting due to over extraction and surface water catchments are becoming degraded (ADB/KUKL, 2010).
-Groundwater was first exploited for water supply in 1970 in Kathmandu Valley.
+The ground water is depleting due to over extraction and surface water catchments are becoming degraded.^[6] Groundwater was first exploited for water supply in 1970 in Kathmandu Valley.
 Mechanized extraction of groundwater resources began in earliest in 1984.
 In 1987, the groundwater extraction rate from Nepal Water Supply Corporation (NWSC), now called as Kathmandu Upatyaka Khanepani Limited (KUKL) since 2008, had nearly quadrupled the 1984 extraction.
 Groundwater is an important water resource in Kathmandu Valley.
-It contributes 50% of the total water supply in the valley (AI, 2004).
-Though groundwater is major source of water supply knowledge on arsenic contamination in groundwater resources is limited.
+It contributes 50% of the total water supply in the valley. ^[7] Though groundwater is major source of water supply knowledge on arsenic contamination in groundwater resources is limited.